Deputy Vice-Chancellor Indigenous Leadership Portfolio Staff

 Deputy Vice Chancellor Indigenous Leadership

-Professor Michelle Trudgett is an Indigenous scholar from the Wiradjuri Nation in New South Wales.
-Michelle currently holds the position Deputy Vice-Chancellor Indigenous Leadership at Western Sydney University.
-She has also held senior positions at the University of Technology Sydney and Macquarie University.
-Michelle is currently the Chair of the Universities Australia Deputy/Pro Vice-Chancellor Indigenous Committee.
-She also serves as a Board Member on the GO Foundation.
-Michelle has received a number of awards including the highly prestigious National NAIDOC Scholar of the Year Award, the Neville Bonner Award for Teaching Excellence and the University of New England Distinguished Alumni Award.
+Professor Michelle Trudgett is an Indigenous scholar and executive leader from the Wiradjuri Nation in New South Wales.
+She currently serves as the Deputy Vice-Chancellor Indigenous Leadership and Vice-President at Western Sydney University.
+Additionally, she is a Board Member of the GO Foundation.
+Her significant contributions to the sector have been recognised through several prestigious awards, including the National NAIDOC Scholar of the Year Award, the Neville Bonner Award for Teaching Excellence, and the University of New England Distinguished Alumni Award.

 ELDER IN RESIDENCE